splunk/splunk-connect-for-syslog/docs/configuration.md

 docker stack deploy --compose-file docker-compose.yml sc4s
 ```

-## Dropping all data by ip or subnet
+## Dropping all data by ip or subnet (deprecated)

+The use of vendor_product_by_source to null queue is deprecated and will be removed in v3.
+See [Filtering events from output](https://splunk.github.io/splunk-connect-for-syslog/main/sources/)

 In some cases rogue or port-probing data can be sent to SC4S from misconfigured devices or vulnerability scanners.
 Update
 the `vendor_product_by_source.conf` filter `f_null_queue` with one or more ip/subnet masks to drop events without